 Employer Coverage and Medicare Part B Work Together

 Enrolling in Part B alongside your employer’s health plan is also an option.
 If you choose to obtain both health plans, Part B would be the primary payer for your coverage.
 Your secondary payer would be your employer.
 Again this is more of a guideline, the group coverage can be primary, and Medicare would pay secondary.
 If this occurs, there could be unexpected costs.

 Enrolling in a Medicare plan can save money and have more comprehensive coverage.
 A licensed insurance agent can help ensure that this is the correct move.
-Prescription coverage works differently on Medicare, so it’s essential to review all aspects before deciding.
+Prescription coverage works differently on Medicare, so reviewing all aspects is essential before deciding.

 Should I Enroll in Part D if I’m Still Working?

 Part D is the part of Medicare that provides coverage for prescription drugs.
 If your employer’s health plan offers coverage for prescription drugs, Part D may not be necessary for you.
 To avoid late enrollment penalties, talk to your benefits administrator to confirm your employer coverage is considered creditable under Medicare.

 Should I Enroll in Medicare Advantage if I’m Still Working?

 Medicare Advantage is a bundle of Medicare products that includes Part A, Part B, and Part D benefits.
 If you continue working and enroll in Medicare Advantage, remember that it will replace your employer’s coverage.